nventive/ChinookSnippets/.github/PULL_REQUEST_TEMPLATE.md

 Please check that your PR fulfills the following requirements:

 - [ ] Documentation has been added/updated.
-- [ ] Automated tests for the changes have been added/updated.
 - [ ] Updated [BREAKING_CHANGES.md](../BREAKING_CHANGES.md) (if you introduced a breaking change).
 - [ ] Your conventional commits are aligned with the **Impact on version** section.